 Step 7 – Explain Check-In and Check-Out Procedures

 7. Check-In and Check-Out Details.
-In the rental agreement, write the arrival date and check-in time, and explain how guests can gain access to the property.
+Write the arrival date and check-in time, and explain how guests can access the property.

 Also, describe the check-out process, including check-out time, key drop-off, and any cleaning guests are expected to do before leaving.